sofiapapad90/VarCoPP/README.md

 This script does **NOT** store a VarCoPP model, but provides performance statistics among the different individual predictors.

+If you don't use the default training sets, make sure to always provide the directory path of the input files.
-It is advised that all required input files are in the same directory as VarCoPP_cross_validation.py.
-Otherwise, the path of the files should also be provided in the arguments.
-All output is by default stored in the same directory as VarCoPP_cross_validation.py.
+The output is by default stored in the same directory as VarCoPP_cross_validation.py, unless otherwise specified.

 #### INPUT :
 1. the "**1KGP_training_features.txt**" file with the 1KGP training sets (200 combinations per set)
-2. the "**DIDA_training_features.txt**" file with the DIDA training set (200 combinations) and the
+2. the "**DIDA_training_features.txt**" file with the DIDA training set (200 combinations)
-3. "**training_data_pairs.txt** " file with the pair information for all combination IDs present in the training data All files are present in the **./training_data** directory.
+3. "**training_data_pairs.txt** " file with the pair information for all combination IDs present in the training data All files are present in the **./training_data/** directory.

 #### OUTPUT :